nikos6ares/genriflow/README.md

   - CNNs with regularization
   - CNNs with regularization and augmented data

+The highest accuracy was obtaiend with CNNs with regularization achieving a 74% accuracy.

 The unsupervised approach was the least promising, as it achieved low Adjusted Rand Index and Normalized Mutual Information scores—metrics used to test the accuracy of the clustering against the given labels.
 The supervised approach, however, achieved test accuracies above 50% (LSTM + CNN: 56.5% and CNNs: 74.5%).
 This was somewhat surprising to me, since LSTMs are typically used for long time series, which is what songs are, while CNNs are mainly used for image classification (working with grid-like structures such as pictures or videos).
 However, it seems that by treating a spectrogram or the Tonnetz diagram as a visual image and applying CNNs, I was able to achieve high test accuracies.